ghostbuster91/blogposts/router2023/main.md

 I also found some unofficial [arch](https://forum.banana-pi.org/t/bpi-r3-imagebuilder-r3-archlinux-kernel-v6-3/15089), [ubuntu](https://forum.banana-pi.org/t/bpi-r3-ubuntu-22-04-image/14956) and [debian](https://forum.banana-pi.org/t/bpi-r3-debian-bullseye-image/14541)
-images linked in the [bpir3 documentation](https://wiki.banana-pi.org/Banana_Pi_BPI-R3) which only convinced me that this will be fairly easy.
+images linked in the [bpir3 documentation](https://wiki.banana-pi.org/Banana_Pi_BPI-R3) which only convinced me that this would be fairly easy.
 Well, I was wrong.
-I mean, in the end it turned out not to be that hard provided that one knows what they were doing, but, let me remind you, I didn't.
+I mean, in the end, it turned out not to be that hard provided that one knows what they were doing, but, let me remind you, I didn't.
-Tbh there is still a lot of things that I don't understand but I learned a ton and I wanted to share that.
+Tbh there are still a lot of things that I don't understand but I learned a ton and I wanted to share that.

 If you find anything incorrect in this article please don't hesitate to suggest a correction.